-I'm an at-home mom, who'd like to call herself a writer.
-I have a degree in communications, have dabbled in journalism, but right now my focus is my happy little home with 4 little boys and hard-working husband.
+I'm an at-home mom who'd like to call herself a writer.
+I have a degree in communications, have dabbled in journalism, but right now my focus is my happy little home with 4 boys, 1 girl and hard-working husband.
 I blog about mommy-life, faith and family, kids who say the darnedest things and random issues of the day.

 Life with a newborn.
 Exhaustion.
 Confusion.
 Toddler restlessness.